What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 7. Shubb Capos

-The Shubb capo gives you the speed and ease of use of a trigger capo, and combines that with the precise adjustability of a screw capo.
+The Shubb capo gives you the speed and ease of use of a trigger style model, and combines that with the precise adjustability of a screw capo.
 The best of both worlds!

 It quickly clamps onto the guitar neck, and the pressure can be precisely dialed in using a screw on the back of the device.